funcompbio/funcompbio.github.io/setup.md

   * [sublime](https://www.sublimetext.com)
   * [atom](https://atom.io)

-If you want to use a classical editor in a macOS system, you should use Homebrew to install them via `brew install <nameofeditor>`.
+If you want to use a classical editor in a macOS system, check out first whether is already available in the shell via `which <nameofeditor>` and if not, use Homebrew to install it via `brew install <nameofeditor>`.

 ## Python and Jupyter Notebook